- Search online

 - Is the neighbourhood noisy?

-- Are there construction sites nearby?
+- Are there any construction sites nearby?

 - Is it in close or manageable proximity to your workplace?